How To Visit the Snow Monkeys Japan

 Where to Stay To See the Snow Monkeys Japan

 Back in my broke days, pre-blog, I would have stayed in a cheap hostel in Nagano, the city closest to the Jigokudani Snow Monkey Park.
-That’s your cheapest option, it’s a big city, so there are plenty of options.
-That means of course you’ll struggle to be amongst the first in the park because you’re at least 2 hours away, door to door, from the monkeys.
-But I remember what traveling on a hard core budget is like, so that’s still a great option if you’re watching the pennies.
+That’s your cheapest option, it’s a big city.
+So there are plenty of options.
+That means, of course, you’ll struggle to be amongst the first in the park because you’re at least 2 hours away, door to door, from the monkeys.
+But I remember what travelling on a hardcore budget is like, so that’s still a great option if you’re watching the pennies.

-The best option for this once in a lifetime experience is to stay as close to the park as possible, and if possible, to stay in a traditional Roykan (a traditional Japanese guest house).
+The best option for this once in a lifetime experience is to stay as close to the park as possible.
+And if possible, to stay in a traditional Ryokan (a traditional Japanese guest house).

-I have wanted to visit the snow monkeys for years, so I wanted to do it in the most authentic, most amazing way possible.
-That means being the first in the park, it means sleeping on a (very, very comfortable) floor old-school Japanese style, it means private onsens with snow surrounding the hot spring, Japanese meals each morning and evening.
+I have wanted to visit the snow monkeys Japan for years, so I wanted to do it in the most authentic, most amazing way possible.
+That means being the first in the park.
+It means sleeping on a (very, very comfortable) floor old-school Japanese style.
+It means private onsens with snow surrounding the hot spring, Japanese meals each morning and evening.
 I had taken my girlfriend and my mum too, so I wanted this to be a truly special memory.
 There are a few Ryokans dotted around but there is one very special one, the Jinpyokaku Honten.

-The staff are just fantastic, they speak more than enough English to organise everything wonderfully, and they encourage you to use the local clothing they provide.
-When I dreamt of staying in an authentic guest house, and losing myself in the snow monkey park, this was it.
+The staff are just fantastic.
+They speak more than enough English to organise everything wonderfully.
+They also encourage you to use the local clothing they provide.
+When I dreamt of staying in an authentic guest house and losing myself in the snow monkey park, this was it.
 Loving it.
 With the prices, dinner and breakfast are both included so get ready to eat.
 It’s course after course of food.
 I’m vegetarian and they tailored the menu perfectly, and my mum loved all the sushi and sashimi.

 I spent 2 nights here and loved every second.
-The private onsen, the traditional clothes, the staff, the beautiful setting but the best thing of all is the sheer proximity of the Ryokan to the Snow Monkey Park, it’s literally 10/15 minutes away, maybe closer so you literally can be the first people in the park.
+The private onsen, the traditional clothes, the staff, the beautiful setting but the best thing of all is the sheer proximity of the Ryokan to the Snow Monkey Japan Park.
+It’s literally 10/15 minutes away, maybe closer so you can be the first people in the park.
 It’s closer than every other guest house in the region and that’s just something that’s unbeatable.
 If you’re coming to the snow monkeys, I’d massively recommend going all out and having the full experience.
 You won’t regret it.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!